uilianries/imgui/About-the-IMGUI-paradigm.md

 - IMGUI does not mean it needs to refresh all-or-nothing.
 - IMGUI does not mean that states are polled.
 - IMGUI does not mean the UI doesn't look "native".
+- IMGUI does not mean that it looks a certain way and cannot animate.
 - IMGUI does not mean it needs a GPU to render.
 - IMGUI does not mean that layout features are limited.
 - IMGUI does not mean that there is a single pass flow.
 - IMGUI does not mean that the library is more or less portable.

 TODO: Each of those points should be explained with a paragraph.
 We could also describe how common UI libraries (of all types) stand on a given axis.
-We could also described less explored paths and envision what new UI libraries could do.
+We could also describe less explored paths and envision what new UI libraries could do.

 ### Vurtun's writeup